louisbemberg/louisbemberg/README.md

 💻 Learned how to code, and instantly fell in ♥️ with it  <br>
 🚘 Became a lead teacher at Le Wagon, Europe's #1 coding school in Data Science & Web Development<br>
 🐻 Started a master's at U.C.
 Berkeley to merge my love with coding together with my knowledge of optimization, statistics and analytics<br>
 ❓ The next step is yet to find out!
-I'm actively looking for opportunities to put my skills to good use in the fields of software engineering, management & strategic consulting, product / project management, web development, or any industry that could benefit from a deep understanding of its data. **Let's talk! :)**<br>
+I'm actively looking for opportunities to put my skills to good use in the fields of software engineering, management & strategic consulting, product / project management, web development, or any industry that could benefit from a deep understanding of its data or a few good lines of code. **Let's talk! :)**<br>

 ## How I speak to humans 🗣
 🇨🇭🇫🇷 Native <br>